GerHobbelt/Evil-PDF-Library-for-Qiqqa/Sample-PDFs-for-format-testing/testset misc 4/cannot-open-failure/README.md

 These files have file names which cause our MuPDF toolchain (including the bulktest rig and other surroundings) grief, failing to open while being perfectly acceptable content-wise.

-These therefor serve as a *filesystem access litmus test*: when the tool/code cannot OPEEN a file, it doesn't matter how good or b0rked it is inside.
+These therefor serve as a *filesystem access litmus test*: when the tool/code cannot OPEN a file, it doesn't matter how good or b0rked it is inside.
 And we want to be able to *at least* be able to OPEN these files for further inspection -- the idea here is that a user can throw **anything** at us, downloaded from the Internet or otherwise, and we should be *robust* against such input.

 ## Just In Case: a Note